ai-proxy

 The ai-proxy

 plugin simplifies access to LLM and embedding models by transforming plugin configurations into the designated request format.
-The plugin supports the integration with OpenAI, DeepSeek, and other OpenAI-compatible APIs.
+It supports the integration with OpenAI, DeepSeek, and other OpenAI-compatible APIs.

 Examples